Origin and History

 Officer’s saddlecloth and holsters were red with round posterior corner, edged with one or two gold stripes (the inner broader), as rank distinction.
 EPI ciphers on the corner and holsters.

-The Drum Major had a gold edge on his tricorne, and gold braids on cuffs and collar.
+The Drum Major had gold braids on cuffs and collar.

-Drums were made in copper, the regimental coat of arms engraved in the front, bordered in red and green, green and white cords.
+Drums were made in copper, the double-headed Imperial Eagle engraved in the front, bordered in red and green, green and white cords.

 Important notice: Even though our illustrations depict yellow laces, the colour of the braids on the uniforms of the musicians were chosen by the colonel.
 For instance, it could have been the distinctive colour of the regiment (shown on the ordonnance flag).
 They were often decorated with red “XXXX” in the middle.